History 110 -

 - organize and control the post office and the regulation of weights and measures.

-The dispute over western land.
-The Articles were not ratified for 4 years because of a dispute over western lands.
-While Congress had authority over land disputes between the states, the Articles did not provide for a national domain under Congressional control.
+While the Articles were written in 1777 during the second year of the War, they were not ratified for 4 years because of a dispute over western lands.
+While the new Congress had authority over land disputes between the states, the Articles did not provide for a national domain under Congressional control.
 Thus, states with no claims to western lands - like Maryland and Pennsylvania - refused ratification until states with claims - like Virginia which had been based upon royal charters granting land extending in principle from "sea to sea" - relinquished them to Congress.

 The Articles were finally ratified in March 1781 after the states agreed to land claims that met the requirements of 9 states.

 So, how did Confederation Congress fare with its limited powers?
 Its most successful endeavor was the implementation of a plan to settle western land - the land known as the Northwest Territory (present-day Ohio, Indiana, Illinois, Michigan, Wisconsin.)

 To achieve these goals, Congress passed three ordinances:

 But there were problems with the Articles of Confederation.
 As Dr. Carol Berkin argues, while the Articles met the war goals of the Revolution, they were not able to meet the nation’s needs for a new government.
 This led the Founders into another discussion - and this time is was about creating a new form of government that would differ greatly from that created under the Articles of Confederation.
 This discussion led them into the third Founding Moment.
 (You might be interested in this video of Dr. Carol Berkin discussing the Articles of Confederation at http://www.youtube.com/watch?v=ef280RNSUzo).